jaredramirez/dotfiles/README.md

 # env

-This is the configuration I use for Neovim, Tmux, Kitty, and ZSH.
+This is the configuration I use for Neovim, Kitty, and ZSH.

 Whatever font you use must include powerline symbols!
 I use [Fira Code](https://github.com/tonsky/FiraCode), it's free and really nice.